 The days are just moving along and we’re now almost a week into December.
 How did that happen exactly?
 I really need to get going on my holiday gift shopping.
 Every year I say I’m going to get it done early, and every year I procrastinate.
 It’s just that I’d much rather bake cookies and take pretty pictures and share them with you than make decisions about what to buy for everyone on my list.

-I’ve been making this gingerbread cookie recipe for years.
-Over time, I’ve adapted it to make it healthier.
+I’ve been making these gingerbread cookies for years.
+Over time, I’ve adapted the recipe to make it healthier, yet every bit as delicious.
 I still use real butter and sugar in these cookies because it’s the holidays and we need some real butter and sugar in our lives.
 But I’ve decreased the amount of sugar in this recipe, and I’ve swapped half of the all-purpose flour for white whole wheat.
 The molasses and spices give these cookies so much spiced gingerbread flavor that you won’t even notice the healthier swaps.
 I bet you could even get away with making these with all whole wheat flour.
 I like to use white whole wheat because of it’s milder flavor compared to regular whole wheat.

 - These cookies come out soft and have lots of molasses and spice flavor.